-According to the Stockholm International Peace Research Institute, Saudi Arabia in 2010 received 200 Bill-2 anti-tank missile systems, which were ordered in 2005 when the two countries signed their 10-year military cooperation agreement.
+According to the Stockholm International Peace Research Institute (SIPRI), Saudi Arabia in 2010 received deliveries in 2010 of200 Bill-2 anti-tank missile systems, which were ordered in 2005 when the two countries signed their 10-year military cooperation agreement.

-In 2013, Saudi Arabia purchased two Saab 200 airborne early warning aircraft worth $670 million, while gulf ally United Arab Emirates acquired four L-22 landing craft, 12 Ghannatha fast attack craft, six Giraffe AMB air-search radars, seven APID-55 unmanned aerial vehicles and two Saab 340 airborne early warning aircraft between 2007 and 2013.
+In 2013, Saudi Arabia purchased two Saab 200 airborne early warning aircraft worth $670 million, while their gulf ally United Arab Emirates acquired four L-22 landing crafts, 12 Ghannatha fast attack crafts, six Giraffe AMB air-search radars, seven APID-55 unmanned aerial vehicles and two Saab 340 airborne early warning aircraft between 2007 and 2013.

 Kahwaji added that Saudi Arabia also made deals with Sweden for ground and airborne early warning systems on behalf of Pakistan.

-The move by Saudi Arabia is also an indication of a Saudi assertiveness that has not been visible for some time, according to the former British ambassador to the kingdom, Sir John Jenkins, who is now the executive director of the International Institute of Strategic Studies Middle East
+The move by Saudi Arabia is also an indication of a Saudi assertiveness that has not been visible for some time, according to the former British ambassador to the kingdom, Sir John Jenkins (CQ), who is now the executive director of the International Institute of Strategic Studies Middle East

 "It's not a big deal on the face of it," he said.